steplee/notes/nlp/jurafsky-book.md

 ### Phonological Variation
 > The [t] of tunafish is aspirated. __Aspiration__ is a period of voicelessness after a stop closure and before the onset of voicing of the following vowel.
 Since the vocal cords are not vibrating, aspiration sounds like a puff of air after the [t] and before the vowel.
 By contrast, a Unaspirated [t] following an initial [s] is unaspirated; thus the [t] in starfish ([s t aa r f ih sh]) has no period of voicelessness after the [t] closure

-Deal with the incredible variation of speech by assuming speakers focus on abstrct categories, not details.
+Deal with the incredible variation of speech by assuming speakers focus on abstract categories, not details.
-**Phoneme**: simplest abstract class. (denoted `/xxx/`) **Allophone**: the actual realizations of phonemes, with variance.
+ - **Phoneme**: simplest abstract class. (denoted `/xxx/`)
+ - **Allophone**: the actual realizations of phonemes, with variance.
-**Reduction/Hypoarticulation**: when a native speaker blurs sounds.
+ - **Reduction/Hypoarticulation**: when a native speaker blurs sounds.
-**Coarticulation**: changing articulators (vocal folds) in anticipation of next sounds.
+ - **Coarticulation**: changing articulators (vocal folds) in anticipation of next sounds.
 It is useful to label sounds with **distinctive features** which are binary variables that help infer intent/feeling/etc. Denoted eg. `[+dorsal]`
 Can try to model variation with phonological rules (Chomsky), but misses a lot.
 Speakers delete sounds more when the following word is predictable!

 ### Acoustics
-Clearly, ampltitutde represents air pressure, 'loudness' is less easy :)
+Clearly, ampliitude represents air pressure, 'loudness' is less easy :)
 The frequency of a sound comes from the speed of vibration of vocal folds, and is the fundamental frequence ($F_0$).
 A pitch-track graph plots the $F_0$ over time.
 You also want to look at signal power (mean-square) over a window. pitch ~ frequency, loudness ~ power.
 Extracting pitch is not trivial however, usually do an autocorr.